Dvlv/BoxBuddyRS/docs/guide.md

 #### Exporting / Unexporting
 In the "View Applications" window you should see either an "Add To Menu" or "Remove From Menu" button next to each application.
 Clicking the "Add To Menu" button will export this application so that it appears in your system's menu.
 Likewise, clicking the "Remove From Menu" button will remove it from your menu.

+## Menu Options
+The menu button can be found in the top-right of the application's header bar, marked by an icon of 3 horizontal lines.

+### Refresh
+This option will reload the UI, which can be useful if the status of a box changes since BoxBuddy was last updated.

+### Set Preferred Terminal
+ A pop-up window will appear containing a dropdown list of all supported terminals.
+Simply choose the terminal you would like BoxBuddy to use from this list, then hit the blue "Save" button in the header bar.
+The pop-up will then close and your choice of terminal will be saved.

+**Note** if your chosen terminal cannot be launched, BoxBuddy will run through the list of supported terminals in the order specified [here.](/BoxBuddy/faqs#what-terminals-are-supported)

+### About BoxBuddy
+Shows a pop-up window with details about BoxBuddy and some useful links.

+### Quit
+Closes BoxBuddy.